Inverse Entropic Optimal Transport Solves Semi-supervised Learning via Data Likelihood Maximization: Semi-supervised Domain Translation via Inverse EOT

 \subsection{Practical Parameterization}

 The most computationally intensive aspect of optimizing the loss function in \eqref{eq:loss} lies in calculating the integral for the normalization constant $Z^\theta$.
-To tackle this challenge, we propose a lightweight parameterization that yields closed-form expressions for each term in the loss function.
-Our proposed cost function parameterization $c^\theta$ is based on the log-sum-exp function \cite[\wasyparagraph 3.5.3]{murphy2012machine}:
+To tackle this challenge, we propose a tailored parameterization, called EBiEOT-GMM, that yields closed-form expressions for each term in the loss function.
+Our proposed cost function parameterization $c^\theta$ is based on the log-sum-exp function \citep[\wasyparagraph 3.5.3]{murphy2012machine}: